A study of natural frequencies in a dynamic corona-disk system: Summary and discussion

-We should emphasize that due to the dumped oscillatory behavior of the disk-corona system that we have found, one needs some type of flickering in $\dot m$ in order to sustain the QPOs.
-Interestingly enough, as we have shown in Sec.~\ref{sec:results}, even small amplitude perturbations are adequate for that, provided that each perturbation occurs before the oscillations caused by the previous one die out.
+We should emphasize that, due to the damped oscillatory behavior of the disk-corona system that we have found, one needs some type of flickering in $\dot m$ in order to sustain the QPOs.
+Interestingly enough, as we have shown in Sect.~\ref{sec:results}, even small-amplitude perturbations are adequate for that, provided that each perturbation occurs before the oscillations caused by the previous one die out.
 Therefore, perturbations around a constant value of $\dot m$ could produce QPOs of a constant frequency for the whole time the system remains in the hard or hard-intermediate state.
-Note that such rapid variations (flickering) are evident in the power spectra of BHXRBs.
+We note that such rapid variations (flickering) are evident in the power spectra of BHXRBs.

-To explain changes of the QPO frequency on longer timescales (e.g., days to weeks) as observed, a longer timescale of variability needs to be introduced in our model and this cannot be calculated self-consistently, because it depends on external causes.
+To explain observed changes in the QPO frequency on longer timescales (e.g., days to weeks), a longer variability timescale needs to be introduced in our model, and this cannot be calculated self-consistently, because it depends on external causes.
 For instance, if the average accretion rate slowly increases on a timescale of weeks, the QPO frequency will also increase.
 However, the model still requires the aforementioned flickering in $\dot m$ to sustain the QPOs.
-Note that since the required flickering is many orders of magnitude faster than the timescale for the hypothesized secular change of $\dot m$, it can safely be assumed that this occurs around the (slowly) changing value of $\dot m$.
-Clearly, no jumps are expected in the QPO frequency evolution unless the flickering in the mass accretion rate changes abruptly by a large factor -- see Eq.~(\ref{eq:f0}).
+We note that since the required flickering is many orders of magnitude faster than the timescale for the hypothesized secular change in $\dot m$, it can safely be assumed that this occurs around the (slowly) changing value of $\dot m$.
+Clearly, no jumps are expected in the QPO frequency evolution unless the flickering in the mass accretion rate changes abruptly by a large factor (see Eq.~\ref{eq:f0}).